iExecBlockchainComputing/iexec-stack/benchmark/database/README.txt

 This directory contains necessary make files and tools to extract statistics from XtremWeb databases and generate graphs.

+To do so:
-To do so, copy a dump of the database to databases/ and enter
+-1- copy a dump of the database to databases/
+-2- create the database just like
+   $> mysql -e "create database [your database name]"
+   $> mysql [your database name] < databases/[yourdatabasename.sql]
+-3- set some environment variables
+  - DBHOST
+  - DBUSER
+  - DBPASSWD

+-4- run the make tool
      $> make

 The extracted statistics are then in csv/ and generated graphs in fig/